evrys/vue-define-state/README.md

 ## Why?

-I used [vue-class-component](https://class-component.vuejs.org/) extensively in Vue 2; `defineState` made it quite easy to upgrade old code to the Vue 3 composition API.
+If you used [vue-class-component](https://class-component.vuejs.org/) extensively in Vue 2, `defineState` makes it easier to upgrade old code to the Vue 3 composition API.

 I personally find this syntax a little more succinct and easier to work with than manually calling `ref` and `computed`, especially when working with larger components.
 It's similar to [useLocalObservable](https://mobx.js.org/react-integration.html#using-local-observable-state-in-observer-components) from Mobx.